-- Employment data: Australian Bureau of Statistics (ABS) data on income, employment, support payments and demographic features, including data from the census, the Australian Tax Office, Services Australia, the Australian Government Department of Social Services and Department of Education, Skills and Employment.
+- Employment data: Australian Bureau of Statistics (ABS) data on income, employment, support payments and demographic features, including data from the census, the Australian Tax Office, Services Australia and the Australian Government Department of Social Services and Department of Education, Skills and Employment.

-The data will focus on students and learners aged between 11 and 67 to capture the lifelong learning and end-to-end pathways undertaken within NSW from 1996 to 2020.
+In order to understand lifelong learning journeys, the Pathways Program includes data on students and learners aged between 11 and 67 within NSW from 1996 onwards.

 How data is stored and security is ensured

-Only aggregated and de-identified data will be used by the program to provide insights.
-This means that your personal data (such as your name, date of birth and address) and your own journey through education and work will not be visible at the individual level in anything published by the program.
-Similar groups will be combined together to minimise the risk of reidentification and only high-level statistics will be published.
-For example, a report may show that x% of NSW university students who studied nursing went on to become nurses.
+Your personal data (such as your name, date of birth and address) is only used during the linkage process and is not contained in the dataset, so your own journey through education and work is not visible.
+In fact, all data outputs and insights are combined with similar groups so that re-identification is not possible.
+Only high-level statistics will be published.
+For example, a report may show that a certain percentage of NSW university students who studied nursing went on to become nurses.